joelmoss/cheflow/COOKBOOKS.md

 [Berkshelf](http://berkshelf.com/) is used to manage Cookbook dependencies in all Cookbooks, especially Node Cookbooks.

-Every Cookbook, no matter what type should alwsy contain a Berksfile with at least the following
+Every Cookbook, no matter what type should always containa a Berksfile with at least the following
 content:

 ```ruby
 source "http://berkshelf-api.int.codio.com"
 metadata
 ```